planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

 Adding a single shapefile to GeoServer is one of the simplest data loading tasks.
 We encountered this task in the Load your first data set section, but here we will slow down and work through the process manually.
-To start our discussion of data loading, we will load a shapefile showing the locations and borders of all the world’s countries.
+To start our discussion of data loading, we will load a shapefile showing the locations and borders of all the world's countries.

 All data for this workshop was provided by http://naturalearthdata.com.
 See the readme file in the data directory of the workshop bundle for details.